 Rubio de Galindo concluded that the pastoral care of the family in the third millennium requires “pastors impassioned by God’s plan,” who accompany and form families so that they may discover and experience “their identity and mission”.

 They said their marriage has been possible “by letting the Word of God, Christ himself, be our compass.”
-They said they have faced “numerous challenges, of perhaps not seeing things the same way or hurting each other in one way or another but our redemption has always been to try to be humble enough to say ‘I am sorry.’”
+They said they have faced “numerous challenges, of perhaps not seeing things the same way or hurting each other in one way or another, but our redemption has always been to try to be humble enough to say, ‘I am sorry.’”

 They agreed with the Holy Father, that the words “pardon me, thank you and may I please” are indispensable in order to “live in peace and harmony in our family.”

-“It is important to remember to say ‘I love you’ to each other and to the children,” they said.
-“Pope Benedict XVI, in his encyclical Caritas in Veritate, emphasizes the importance of love as the principle of life in society, the place where a person learns the common good since the family is the first place where a new person learns to love, to forgive, experiences forgiveness and learns to share.”
+“It is important to remember to say, ‘I love you’ to each other and to the children,” they said.
+“Pope Benedict XVI, in his encyclical Caritas in Veritate, emphasizes the importance of love as the principle of life in society, the place where a person learns the common good, since the family is the first place where a new person learns to love, to forgive, experiences forgiveness and learns to share.”

-They told the delegates that, in the face of a “throwaway culture,” they see their calling is one of encouragement, to help young people “enter into the journey of holy matrimony looking at Christ as their new hope.”
+They told the delegates that, in the face of a “throwaway culture,” they see their calling as one of encouragement, to help young people “enter into the journey of holy matrimony looking at Christ as their new hope.”
 They said they “continue to pass on our faith, all the Christian values and the culture of ubuntu — humaneness.”
 This, they said, “brings joy and fulfillment and has made our lives richer and fuller through the grace of God.”

 Middle Eastern ‘Families Are Torn’

 Meanwhile, at today’s press briefing with Archbishop Charles Palmer Buckle of Accra, Ghana, Syriac Patriarch Ignatius Joseph III Younan of Antioch, and Cardinal Edoardo Menichelli, archbishop of Ancona, Italy, the crisis facing families in conflict-ridden areas of the Middle East was highlighted.
-Patriarch Younan noted that “due to these terrible problems, families are torn” and doing all they can to remove themselves from conflict in Iraq and Syria.
+Patriarch Younan noted that, “due to these terrible problems, families are torn” and doing all they can to remove themselves from conflict in Iraq and Syria.

 He said they are “sometimes helpless” when facing this “tragic situation.”
-They would “like to get out of this hell not because they don’t feel safe but because they are persecuted, often kidnapped,” he said, adding “It’s a real catastrophe [that] has been dragging on for so long.”
+They would “like to get out of this hell, not because they don’t feel safe, but because they are persecuted, often kidnapped,” he said, adding, “It’s a real catastrophe [that] has been dragging on for so long.”

-Asked about reports from Syria of the Islamic State group (ISIS) beheading three men accused of “terrorizing” people, Patriarch Younan said “we truly feel forgotten or betrayed by Western governments who seem to follow only political and economy expediency and so forget these minorities who were the cradle of civilization.”
+Asked about reports from Syria of the Islamic State group (ISIS) beheading three men accused of “terrorizing” people, Patriarch Younan said, “We truly feel forgotten or betrayed by Western governments who seem to follow only political and economy expediency and so forget these minorities who were the cradle of civilization.”

-The patriarch, who has persistently called on the West to act more decisively, said “we patriarchs and religious men are really shaken by what is happening in these communities in Iraq and Syria and this is why we try to make the voice of these people heard.
+The patriarch, who has persistently called on the West to act more decisively, said “we patriarchs and religious men are really shaken by what is happening in these communities in Iraq and Syria, and this is why we try to make the voice of these people heard.
 It’s a cry of alarm from these regions of the world.”

 Also at the briefing, a reporter asked if African bishops were “blocking” some of the synod debates, namely on contentious moral issues preoccupying some European or Western bishops.
 Archbishop Palmer-Buckle, rejected the accusation, telling reporters they were instead sharing “what we have of value for the universal Church.”
-He spoke out against making aid to Africa contingent on policy to allow, for example, same-sex rights.
+He spoke out against making aid to Africa contingent on a policy to allow, for example, same-sex rights.
 Such policies are a “gross violation of sovereignty,” he said.

 But the archbishop, whose archdiocese and the Ghanaian Church has received considerable funding from the German Church over the years, said although African attitudes differ on this compared to the West, some countries could decriminalize homosexual acts, but “not overnight.”
 He was responding to a question given by a representative of the dissenting New Ways Ministry, a lobby group pushing for Church validation of homosexual acts.

 The archbishop, one of very few African bishops to have voiced his support for the Cardinal Kasper proposal on allowing Communion for Catholics who are divorced and remarried, said the rights of all must be upheld.
-“Perfection is not attained instantly but we’re working towards it,” he said.
+“Perfection is not attained instantly, but we’re working towards it,” he said.